Fraud and corruption - a global perspective

 Curtin University achieves its strategic objectives using its own staff, external partners and collaborators, agents and intermediaries, contractors, consultants and other parties who operate at a local, national and international level.
 This creates some challenges in relation to the management of fraud and corruption risks:

 - There is increased exposure from having to deal with governments, institutions and officials in foreign countries where there may be a greater propensity for fraudulent or corrupt behaviour.
-The reality of the situation is highlighted in the global indices/surveys below:
+The reality of the situation is highlighted in such global indices/surveys as:

 - The Global Corruption Index